Ukraine

 With a residence permit according to Section 24 of the Residence Act, you have the following rights and obligations:

-• You do not have to go through an asylum procedure, but will receive the residence permit regardless of your individual situation.
+• You do not have to go through an asylum procedure, but will receive the residence permit.
 You do not have to prove German language skills or your own income.

 • If you do not have an income, you will receive financial support from the state on the basis of the Social Security Codes II and XII ("Grundsicherung").
 You can find out more about it in the "state aid" and "Jobcenter“ sections.